kparfait17/kparfait17/README.md

 - 🌱 I'm currently beginning my MSCS at Tulane.

-- ⚡ I'm a software engineer at SAIC and an analyst in the Army.
+- ⚡ I'm a geospatial software engineer at G3 and an analyst in the Army.

 <!--
 **kparfait17/kparfait17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.